johnsmillie-portfolio/johnsmillie-portfolio/README.md

 *<small>(Please note, the commit history of this profile does not reflect my time as a student)</small>*

-- 🔭 **I’m currently working on:** e-commerce site, The Odin Project, my portfolio site
+- 🔭 **I’m currently working on:** AWS Cloud Certifications, Full Stack Open, my portfolio site, e-commerce w/ Spring
 - 🌱 **I’m currently learning:** javascript, CSS, MERN stack, React/Spring, CI/CD pipelines
 - 👯 **I’m looking to collaborate on:** full-stack projects, java projects
 - 📫 **How to reach me:** www.linkedin.com/in/john-smillie